Rammam River

 Rammam River is river in the Darjeeling district of West Bengal, India.
 It originates in the Singalila range and has much of its course through Darjeeling district.
+One city that the river flows through is Murmidang.
 Lodhoma River is a tributary of Rammam.
 Rammam finally merges with the Rangeet River near Jorethang.
 Rammam Hydel Power Station is a major hydropower project of West Bengal State Electricity Board.